infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 }
 ```

-The final step is to go back to the Custom Fields in WP Admin and either delete or deactivate your field group from there, to prevent registering the fields twice.
-After adding field definitions in PHP and removing them in WP Admin, your field should be visible when editing Posts.
+The final step is to go back to the Custom Fields in WP admin and either delete or deactivate your field group from there, to prevent registering the fields twice.
+After adding field definitions in PHP and removing them in WP admin, your field should be visible when editing posts.

 ## Using get_field()